 Radiation treatment for Hodgkin’s disease (Hodgkin lymphoma) or other cancers

 Some women who had Hodgkin’s disease (Hodgkin lymphoma) at a young age were treated with radiation therapy to the chest area.
-Those treated with radiation therapy have a 3-7 times higher risk of breast cancer than women who had Hodgkin’s disease at a young age but were not treated with radiation therapy to the chest area .
+Those treated with radiation therapy have a 3-7 times higher risk of breast cancer than women who had Hodgkin’s disease at a young age but weren’t treated with radiation therapy to the chest area .

-Although radiation therapy increases the risk of breast cancer later in life, its benefits for the treatment of Hodgkin’s disease (or other cancers) far outweigh this risk.
+Although radiation therapy is linked to an increased risk of breast cancer later in life, its benefits for the treatment of Hodgkin’s disease (or other cancers) far outweigh this risk.

 Amount of radiation and age at exposure